KYSM-FM: History

 KYSM-FM first went on the air January 31, 1948, on 103.5 MHz.
 John F. Meagher was general manager of the station and its sister station, KYSM.

 KYSM-FM was purchased by Three Eagles Communications from its previous owner, Clear Channel Communications in August 2007, and then by Digity, LLC on September 12, 2014.
 Sister stations include KEEZ, KRBI-FM and KMKO-FM.

 In May 2024, most on-air staffers in Alpha Media's Mankato cluster, including those on KYSM, were let go as part of a nationwide round of cuts by Alpha.
 Other on-air staff that were retained were relegated to off-air roles, and the station went jockless.
-The following month, KYSM began airing programming from Westwood One's "Hot Country" format.
+The following month, KYSM began airing programming from Westwood One's "Mainstream Country" format.

 In May 2025, Connoisseur Media announced its intent to acquire Alpha Media.
 The FCC approved the sale on August 13, 2025, and the sale was consummated on September 4.